TBD54566975/web5-js/README.md

   - Mark your calendars for our **Hacktoberfest Launch event on [October 2nd](https://discord.com/events/937858703112155166/1154126364484583465)**.
   - Stay in the loop - keep an eye on our Discord calendar and pop into our [#events-and-updates channel](https://discord.com/channels/937858703112155166/1151972299814215701) regularly!
 You won't want to miss out!

-Your contribution, be it big or minuscule, carries immense value.
-We eagerly await to see the waves you'll make in our community! :rocket:

 Here's to a thrilling Hacktoberfest voyage with us! :tada:

 # Web5 JS SDK